 This post has been read 1308 times!

 I rejoined Twitter yesterday and then deleted my account after a few hours.
 I detest that platform.

 I was one of the first adopters of Twitter.
-It was big among journalist.
+It was big among journalists.
 I recall being in the Dow Jones offices back in 2007 talking to WSJ editor Scott Hensley about this new phenomenon.
 Then, starting around 2016, Twitter began to scold me like a child and give me “time outs” when I posted things that struck nerves.
 I finally deleted my accounts.

 I was curious whether things had a changed.
 So, I created a new Twitter account yesterday.
 Nothing has changed.